 After a fraction of a minute, standing in awkward silence, Lady Grentich must have taken pity on her.
 She reached out and patted Ismene’s hand.

-“Now, now, my dear, you are safe with me.
+“Now, now, you are safe with me.
 If I can be of service to you here, please feel free to visit my suites.
 I am a cousin to the dearly departed queen.”

 “Thank you.
 I’m afraid there is much I must learn of life at court.”

-“Yes, it’s quite obvious, dear.
+“Yes, it’s quite obvious.
 Not to worry, I shall be your guide.
 My niece would also make a worthy confidante for you.”
 Lady Grentich leaned in and lowered her voice.
-“She is, you know, recently engaged to Lord Kendric Selin of Lithgrall Hall.”
+“She is, you must know, recently engaged to Lord Kendric Selin of Lithgrall Hall.”

 Ismene stiffened at the mention of his name.
 Lord Kendric was someone she knew, and someone she’d be pleased to see again, if she were willing to admit it.

 “Ah, I see you are familiar with the young lord.
 His father is friends with yours, if memory serves me right.”

 “Uh, um, yes.
 That’s exactly right.”
 The pit of Ismene’s stomach roiled with the unnerving feeling that Lady Grentich pried for more than her words let on.

 Ismene struggled to form a smile with her tense lips.
 Her eyebrows pinned together in the middle, but with as much grace as she could muster, she said, “I’m most appreciative of your kind attentions, Lady Grentich.
 Please do excuse me.
 I see my mother, and I must speak with her.”